 The Environmental Manager has been appointed as the Air Quality Officer for the Overstrand Municipality.
+The 3 Environmental Officers assist with implementation of Air Quality tasks.
 The Overstrand Municipality has a Council approved Air Quality Management Plan (attached as Annexure 7) that is guided by the regulations in the Overberg District Municipality's Plan (ODM).
-This plan will be reviewed and updated in the new financial year.
+This plan will be reviewed and updated in the 2016/2017 financial year.